padogrid/bundle-hazelcast-3n4n5-docker-debezium_hive_kafka/README.md

 docker-compose up
 ```

-:exclamation: Wait till all the containers are up before executing the `init_all` script.
+❗️ Wait till all the containers are up before executing the `init_all` script.

 Execute `init_all` which performs the following: